 - 2 T fresh parsley chopped

 - Once beans are cooked, add 3 ladle-fulls of the bean broth to the browned meat and cook the meat in the electric pressure cooker for 12 minutes until rib meat is tender.
 Add beans to the meat mixture and let simmer for 15 minutes until thickened.
+Add salt to taste (or sometimes I will use chicken bullion powder).
 Finish with the fresh chopped parsley, stir and serve over rice.

 If you are curious, my husband was born and raised in Rio de Janeiro and in our 16 years of marriage, I have not only become fluent in Portuguese, but I have fallen in love with the food and culture.
 Here are other posts I have done about Brazil: